muhammadsammy/tailwindcss-classnames/README.md

 ### Known limitiations

 - Relative imports inside the config does not work. use `__dirname` instead.
 See [#120](https://github.com/muhammadsammy/tailwindcss-classnames/issues/120) for details.
+- Only official TailwindLabs plugins are supported.
-- Don't run as `npx tailwindcss-classnames`.
+- `npx tailwindcss-classnames` won't work.
 Use as an npm script as mentioned above.
 - Limited support for the JIT engine ([#204](https://github.com/muhammadsammy/tailwindcss-classnames/issues/204)).
 - [Backlog](https://github.com/muhammadsammy/tailwindcss-classnames/milestone/2)